Doctoral dissertations in the Faculty of Social Sciences

 • Faculty Council meeting schedule and deadlines for the material for them

-• General qualifications of pre-examiners
+• General qualifications of pre-examiners - discuss the choice of pre-examiners with your coordinating academic

-The preliminary examiners hold the responsibility of ensuring that incomplete theses are not allowed to go forward to a public examination.
+The preliminary examiners hold the responsibility of ensuring that incomplete dissertations are not allowed to go forward to a public examination.
 In fact, it is the duty of preliminary examiners to ensure that the thesis is of a sufficient quality.

 Negative statement